bpachev/cuda-dolfinx/README.md

 # About

-NOTICE: This repository is still under construction - more examples and documentation are forthcoming.

-This repository is an add-on extension to the DOLFINx library providing GPU accelerated assembly routines.
-Currently only NVIDIA GPUs are supported, and only single-GPU assembly is supported.
+This repository is an add-on extension to the DOLFINx library providing CUDA accelerated assembly routines.
+It complements the CUDA linear solvers in PETSc to enable fully GPU-accelerated DOLFINx codes.
+It is designed to enable GPU acceleration for existing codes with minimal changes.

 # Basic Usage